 If you want to go about choosing a bottle for the gift recipient and you’re not sure where to start.
 Here are a few tips to get you started.

-1) Identify Taste: Consider the recipient’s preference—red, white, or no preference.
+1) Identify Taste: Consider the recipient’s personal preferences—red, white, or no preference.
 Safe choices for beginners or people you are unsure about are Pinot Noir for red and Sauvignon Blanc for white.

-2) Occasion and Season Matters: Lighter varieties like Rosé or Pinot Grigio work well for a casual feel or in the warmer seasons.
-Go for robust red like Cabernet colder seasons.
+2) Occasion and Season Matters: Crisp whites like Pinot Grigio or a Rosé work well for a casual feel or in the warmer seasons.
+Go for robust red like Cabernet in colder seasons.
 In my opinion, Champagne is a good universal and is greatly appreciated by most.

 3) Budget Wisely: Price often reflects quality but isn’t a guarantee.
 Check for reviews or ratings.
 The Vivino app is a great resource for checking ratings on specific years and vintages.

 4) When in doubt, consult the experts at a bottle shop.
-I know some sommeliers can get a bad rap for being snobs, but I’ve always encountered people that eager and excited to help.
+I know some sommeliers can get a bad rap for being snobs, but I’ve always encountered people that eager and excited to help, especially when I go to a local shop.
 They can guide you based on your needs and the occasion.

-Another resource for picking out the perfect bottle is checking out my sommelier friend, Sarah O’Kelley’s wine blog – she’s taught me most of what I know about wine.
+Another resource for picking out the perfect bottle is checking out my sommelier friend, Sarah O’Kelley’s substack – she’s taught me most of what I know about wine.
 Additionally, Wine Folly’s website is also a great resource.

-Planning a customized DIY wine gift basket?
-Below is a curated shopping list to ensure your recipient gets the best wine gifts that will surely love!
+Planning a customized DIY gift basket?
+Below is a curated shopping list of gift ideas for wine lovers that pair perfectly in a gift basket!
 Adjust items to fit your budget as needed.

-- Select a Bottle: Choose a bottle based on their favorite type or use the tips on selecting a bottle above.
+- Select a Bottle: Choose their favorite bottle (if you know it) or use the tips on selecting a bottle above.
 Buying a few split-half bottles of various varieties can also offer an opportunity for fun wine tastings at home!

 - Glassware: Opt for a set of glasses or stemless tumblers.

-- Recipe and Pairings: Add a wine book or include a handwritten card with a recipe or two that might pair well with the bottle you chose.
+- Recipe and Pairings: Add a guidebook or include a handwritten note with a recipe or two that might pair well with the bottle you chose.
 I have guides on pairing wines with charcuterie boards and pairings for Italian food.
 You can also share a wine cocktail recipe such as a 2 Ingredient Tinto de Verano.

-- Practical Items: Think about including a decanter or a set of reusable wine stoppers to keep leftover wine at its best.
+- Practical Items: Think about including a decanter, a set of reusable wine stoppers, or other wine accessories.

 - Fun Additions: Consider something unique like a wine-scented candle or glass markers, especially for those who like to host parties.